- Haematology and Blood Transfusion

 Hospital of St Cross – Rugby

-We are seeking an enthusiast Biomedical Scientist interested in joining our excellent team in the Haematology/Blood Transfusion Network for Coventry and Warwickshire Pathology Services.
+We are seeking an enthusiast Specialist Biomedical Scientist interested in joining our excellent team in the Haematology/Blood Transfusion Network for Coventry and Warwickshire Pathology Services.
+The department is UKAS ISO15189:2012 accredited and has IBMS training status.

-The successful candidate will rotate through all sections of Haematology and Blood Transfusion and will be expected to participate in the laboratory’s out-of-hours service.
+The successful candidate will rotate through all sections of Haematology and Blood Transfusion and will be expected to participate in the laboratory’s 24/7 service.
 You must also be committed to continued professional development.

 Recruiting to Values